albamr09/django-api/README.md

   - docker-compose run app sh -c "python manage.py test && flake8"
 ```

+After this, when we push our changes to the repository, under the `Branches` section for this project's repository, we will be able to see that there is already a build started (it may take some minutes to finish).
+While it finishes, and when it finishes, it is possible to check the jobs executed by the server under `Job Log`

 ### Flake8 <a name="flake8"></a>

 We will use this linting tool to check whether we are following the `PEP-8` convention.
 For that we need to specify it as a `Python` dependency (refer to the dependency list) and create a configuration file inside the source code folder (`app/.flake8`).